prabhuwk/python_behave_example/README.md

 ```

-run 'behave' command again and see the first test passing.
+Run 'behave' command again and see the first test passing.

 Accordingly you can develop your steps definition file and code.
 End of the goal is to make all tests pass.

-final snippet of "steps/findapp_steps.py" file
+Final snippet of "steps/findapp_steps.py" file
 ```python
 import sys
 from behave import given, when, then